rileydevdzn/sass-tech-doc/README.md

 }
 ```

-I focused on improving my SASS skills with mixins and nesting rules, along with variables and CSS functions to make my build responsive.
+I focused on improving my SASS skills with mixins and nesting, along with variables and CSS functions to make my build responsive.

 ```scss
 .mobile-menu {